6.60. kink/io/SCANNER

 • C.on_error($error): default = a fun which raises an exception

-If no str is available in the source, `scan_line` tail-calls $eof with no arg.
+If the end-of-file has been reached, `scan_line` tail-calls $eof with no arg.

 If an IO error occurs, `scan_line` tail-calls $error with an `exception`.